Non-alcoholic steatohepatitis (NASH)

 NAFLD and NASH are usually suspected in people who are overweight and obese (particularly those with a large waist circumferences), who have evidence of dyslipidemia (high cholesterol and lipids in the blood), insulin resistance and/or abnormal liver tests.
 An ultrasound or Fibroscan® of the liver can show the presence of a fatty liver.
 In some cases, your doctor may advise a liver biopsy, a procedure where the physician inserts a needle into the liver and extracts a sample tissue, which is then examined under a microscope.

 Optimal treatment for NASH has not yet been established.
-It is usually recommended that people avoid drinking alcohol since it is another cause of NAFLD.
-People are asked to address their risk factors for NASH i.e. to improve their glucose control if they are diabetic and achieve a sustained weight loss.
+People are advised to address their risk factors for NASH i.e. to improve their blood sugar control/monitoring if they are diabetic and achieve a gradual and sustained weight loss.
+It is usually recommended that those diagnosed with NASH should avoid drinking alcohol.
+Lifestyle modification and excellent control of other possible illnesses is important for all patients with NAFLD and NASH.

 Currently, there is no proven treatment with medication for NASH.
-Since it is now such a common condition, NASH has raised much interest in the scientific community.
-There are now a number of clinical trials looking at various treatments of NASH.
+Since it is now such a common health condition, NASH has raised much interest in the scientific community.
+There are numerous clinical trials looking at various treatments of NASH and several promising drug therapies that are anticipated to pave the way for new and more effective treatment options.

 What could happen to people with NASH?

-The long-term outlook of people with NASH is not well understood.
+Currently, the long-term outlook of people with NASH is not well understood.
 In most cases, NASH seems to be a slowly progressive disease.
-However, there are certainly a small proportion of people living with NASH that will progress to cirrhosis, liver cancer and ultimately, liver failure.
+However, there is a small proportion of NASH patients whose cirrhosis will become more severe, possibly leading to liver cancer or liver failure.
+In chronic liver failure, a liver transplant may be needed.

 National Help Line: